 To start HP PC Hardware Diagnostics (UEFI):

-- 1. Start Setup Utility:
+- Start Setup Utility:

 - Computers or tablets with keyboards:

-- ▲ Turn on or restart the computer, quickly press esc.
+- Turn on or restart the computer, quickly press esc.

+- Tablets without keyboards:

+- ▲ Turn on or restart the tablet, and then quickly hold down the volume down button.

-- 2. Press or tap f2.
+- or -